No1Evil/CGI-Restaurant/README.md

 Actually, I have managed to fix this.
 Don’t really know why wasn't it working, but the error with "no beans found for..." still shows up, maybe due to IntelliJ cache.

+Requests took 400ms but after research
+I noticed that it only happens after boot, so I think that is likely due to lazy initializations.
+Actually, it is ~100ms and when response body is empty it takes max of 10-20ms

+It is my first time working with React (previously I used Vue) Almost most part on frontend is written by AI, because I don’t really have a vision of how to make a cool-looking website, my strategy was to give a AI a base and make him upgrade the code and write css.
+I switched to tailwind (best practice) because it will show what really is happening and I won’t paste the AI written css without thinking.

+Need to rewrite timestamps on backend side, because I didn’t really care about time zones, and now it has surfaced.
 #### Fjodor Tsumakov